Adraba

 What does ADRABA mean?

-ADRABA is an Aramaic term that features in hundreds of Talmudic arguments.
+Adraba is an Aramaic term that features in hundreds of Talmudic arguments.

-ADRABA means “ON THE CONTRARY,” expressing an idea or position that is the opposite of what is expected or assumed.
+Adraba means “ON THE CONTRARY,” expressing an idea or position that is the opposite of what is expected or assumed.

 Frank Samuels